 James C. Thurston (Jim)

-Adjunct Associate Professor of Theater and Dance
+Associate Professor of Theater and Dance

 B.A.
 Theater Major, Art History Minor, Ohio Wesleyan University, 1982.

 - Scene Design and Light Design

 |AR268 A||Design Thinking Studio: Performative Sculpture|